nllz/IRTF-HRPC/draft-methodology.md

 Does your protocol have text string that are readable or entered by humans?
 Does your protocol allow Unicode encoded in UTF-8 only, thereby shifting conversion issues away from individual choices?
 Did you have a look at {{RFC6365}}?

 ##### Censorship resistance
-Does your protocol make censorsip easier by exposing specific identifiers that could be sensitive for filtering.
+Does your protocol make censorship easier by exposing specific identifiers that could be sensitive for filtering.
 When filtering is happening, does your protocol help make it apparent or transparent?

 ##### Open Standards
+Is your protcol fully documented in a way that it could be easily implemented, improved, build upon and/or further developed.
+Is there any propietary code needed for the implementation, running or further development of your protocol?

 ##### Heterogeneity Support
 Does your protocol support heterogeneity by design?
 Does your protocol allow for multiple types of hardware?
 Does your protocol allow for multiple types of application protocols?